brylevkirill/notes/Reinforcement Learning.md

 #### ["Planning to Be Surprised: Optimal Bayesian Exploration in Dynamic Environments"](https://arxiv.org/abs/1103.5708) Sun, Gomez, Schmidhuber
   - <https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#planning-to-be-surprised-optimal-bayesian-exploration-in-dynamic-environments-sun-gomez-schmidhuber>

 #### ["Model-Based Active Exploration"](https://arxiv.org/abs/1810.12162) Shyam, Jaskowski, Gomez
-  `MAX` `planning to explore`
+  `MAX` `planning to explore` `pure exploration` `ICML 2019`
 >	"Efficient exploration is an unsolved problem in Reinforcement Learning which is usually addressed by reactively rewarding the agent for fortuitously encountering novel situations.
-This paper introduces an efficient active exploration algorithm, Model-Based Active eXploration (MAX), which uses an ensemble of forward models to plan to observe novel events.
+This paper introduces an efficient active exploration algorithm, Model-Based Active eXploration, which uses an ensemble of forward models to plan to observe novel events.
 This is carried out by optimizing agent behaviour with respect to a measure of novelty derived from the Bayesian perspective of exploration, which is estimated using the disagreement between the futures predicted by the ensemble members.
 We show empirically that in semi-random discrete environments where directed exploration is critical to make progress, MAX is at least an order of magnitude more efficient than strong baselines.
 MAX scales to high-dimensional continuous environments where it builds task-agnostic models that can be used for any downstream task."

 >	"While MAX can be used in conjunction with conventional policy learning to maximize external reward, this paper focuses on pure exploration: exploration disregarding or in the absence of external reward, followed by exploitation.
 This setup is more natural in situations where it is useful to do task-agnostic exploration and learn models that can later be exploited for multiple tasks, including those that are not known a priori."